Skip to main content

 What are the main differences between Effexor and Lexapro?

-Effexor (What is Effexor?) is available in immediate-release tablets in strengths of 25 mg, 37.5 mg, 50 mg, 75 mg, and 100mg.
-It is also available in extended-release tablets and capsules in strengths of 37.5 mg, 75 mg, and 150 mg.
+Effexor is available in the generic form venlafaxine as immediate-release tablets in strengths of 25 mg, 37.5 mg, 50 mg, 75 mg, and 100mg.
+It is also available as both a generic and as the branded drug Effexor XR in extended-release tablets and capsules in strengths of 37.5 mg, 75 mg, and 150 mg.
 The extended-release tablet also comes in a 225 mg strength.

-Lexapro (What is Lexapro?) is available as an oral tablet in strengths of 5 mg, 10 mg, and 20 mg.
-It is also available as an oral solution in a 5 mg/5 ml concentration.
+Lexapro is available as both the branded form and the generic form escitalopram as an oral tablet in strengths of 5 mg, 10 mg, and 20 mg.
+It is also available as an oral solution in a 5 mg/5 mL concentration.

 Main differences between Effexor and Lexapro